ku-sldg/haskell-am/README.md

 1)  Attestation Manager Client (Appraiser Client)
 1)  Datatype/JSON Generator and Translator

-These executables share common libraries(see Source Files section below TODO:link to Source Files).
+These executables share common libraries(see [Source Files](#Source-Files) section below).
 Their purpose and usage are described individually in the following sections.

 ---